Xunnamius/next-test-api-route-handler/README.md

 </div>

-> Looking for a version of this package compatible with an earlier major release
+> As of version 2.1.0, NTARH is fully backwards compatible with Next.js going
-> of Next.js?
-Breaking changes are documented in [CHANGELOG.md][4].
+> back to `next@9.0` from February 11, 2019.

 ## Install